sobaba-12/sim_and_scat/_build/practicalities/real_simulation.md

 This means there is now around 130 q values for which we need to calculate the Debye equation.
 To increase the efficiency of this, we will only calculate the distance between all of the atoms once.
+At the same time we can use the `periodictable` package to get the X-ray scattering length for each element.